The following system was used to test the case:

 – OS: Windows 10 64-Bit (After April Update)

-In terms of noise, with the included fans spinning at their maximum rated speeds, the total noise output was 33 decibels, measured at a distance of 10 centimeters away from the system.
+In terms of noise, with the included fans spinning at their maximum rated speeds, the total noise output was 31 decibels, measured at a distance of 10 centimeters away from the system.
+The fans are running in Auto mode by default.